Trilateration using Unlabeled Path or Loop Lengths: Paths and Loops

 \subsection{Small images}

-Next we need to upgrade Proposition~\ref{prop:simplex2} to allow for more general linear maps acting on $L_{d,n}$.
+Proposition~\ref{prop:simplex2} above is a theorem about edge measurement ensembles where over all configurations is low dimensional.
+Here we need a similar proposition that applies to linear maps acting on $L_{d,n}$.
 This will also require some non-trivial analysis of linear maps acting on $L_{d,n}$ which we relegate to the companion paper~\cite{loopsAlg}.